kmahoski/GNNs-OGBN-Proteins-LD-GAT/README.md

 - pyg=2.6.1
 - hydra-core=1.3.2

 There are additional packages for the dependencies.
-An extensive list, along with a more detailed info is provided in conda-environment-packages.txt.
+An extensive list, along with a more detailed info is provided in *conda-environment-packages.txt*.

 #### Notes on the Folder Structure